InterActionNGO/ngoaidmap/README.md

 #### Setup the database
 We'll use `rake` to setup the database.
 This dependency should have been installed when you ran `bundle install` earlier on.

+First, you'll need to set up a template database.
+[Start here.](https://stackoverflow.com/a/32941450).
+Then:

 ```
   bundle exec rake db:create